Lori-Ann Muenzer: 1987 to 2004

+2005 - present

 Muenzer prepared the 2005 World Masters Games as an ambassador.
 By October 2005, Muenzer had started her motivational speaking career by creating Pure Momentum.
 She decided to go on a sabbatical that month due to financial issues.
 She wrote her 2006 biography, One Gear No Breaks, with Karl Wilberg.
 Muenzer started working in children's cycling with the Lori-Ann Muenzer Program that year.
 She ended her cycling career in October 2006.